 While Miriam Black’s devil-may-care attitude coupled with the wit and ultimate self-destruction would generally appeal to me as a reader, Blackbirds, Chuck Wendig’s uber-popular urban fantasy series, left me flat.
-Chuck Wendig is a helluva writer if you have read Wanderers or Invasive.
-In Wanderers, Chuck demonstrated his ability to create a plot with a slow burn that comes together with a symphonic crash; Invasive frankly scared the shit out of me.
-But, Blackbirds is written with such an unlikeable character that I could not get into it.
-Sometimes, unlikeable is excellent.
-It allows the author to have a small redeeming quality that can redeem, or at the very least make them not suck so much.
-I waited for the entire novel for Miriam to have that moment, and it did just not come.
+Chuck Wendig is a helluva writer if you have read Wanderers or Invasive you know that he has skill in weaving together a story.
+In Wanderers, Chuck demonstrated his ability to create a plot with a slow burn that comes together with a symphonic crash and Invasive frankly scared the shit out of me.

-Miriam is a chain-smoking, talking-like-a-sailor, broken person who has a gift/curse of knowing exactly how a person will die down to the time and date.
-A gift like this would break anyone.
+Miriam, the protagonist of Blackbirds is a chain-smoking, talking-like-a-sailor, broken person who has a curse of knowing exactly how a person will die.
+A curse like this would break anyone and it has Miriam cut off from physical contact and intimacy of any kind.
 I get that.
-As soon as I understood that in the first chapter of the book, I understood why Miriam is the way she is.
-This ability needs skin-on-skin contact, and in the beginning of this curse Miriam attempts to help people.
-To stop or prolong the reaper.
+As soon as I understood her predicament in the first chapter of the book, I understood why Miriam is the way she is.
+This ability needs skin-on-skin contact, and early in when she first got her curse, Miriam attempts to help people.
+She tries to step in and thwart what amounts to as the reaper.
 But she can never help.
 It is as if she is watching horror movies for every person she comes into contact with.
 Death will come for who they want, and no one will stop it.